camunda/camunda-docs/docs/components/iam/getting-started/docker/accessing-the-ui.md

 ```

 ### Home screen

-Upon logging in successfully you will be directed to the home page.
+You are directed to the home page once logged in successfully.

 ![iam-home-page](../img/iam-home-page.png)